 The sooner a sealant is applied, the better.
 For that reason, sealants are usually applied to the permanent molars and premolars as soon they erupt, which can continue until the age of 13 for some people.
 This is also a time in a child’s life when they are very susceptible to cavities.
 Older children and adults whose teeth are in good shape, or who may be at a particular risk for cavities may also be good candidates for dental sealants.
 Even with the dental sealants in place, brushing and flossing still need to be done, since sealants only protect the chewing surfaces of the teeth,

 If you have a child whose permanent back teeth are coming in, it is time for a visit with our dentist, Dr. John Cloud.
-To make an appointment at Cloud Family Dentistry in Little Rock, Arkansas, call 501-868-3800 today.
+To make an appointment at Cloud & Hill Dental Care in Little Rock, Arkansas, call 501-868-3800 today.
 We’re excited to help your child and every member of your family get the best smile possible!